Maryann-Agofure/Getting-started-with-Glasp/Getting started with Glasp.md

 ### Creating a Glasp account

-Before installing the Glasp extension, you must sign up for a Glasp account.
+Before installing the Glasp extension, you must sign up for an account.

 1. Navigate to **[Glasp.co](https://glasp.co/)** on your browser.
-The Glasp home page looks like this.
+The home page looks like this.

 ![Glasp home page](Glasp%20images/Screenshot%202023-04-13%20at%2010.20.44.png)